Microsomes/nxclone/README.md

 Research how flutter can aid travel through a clone app, its totally for research purposes.

 ## Can this App be used on a real driver
 Possibly, but you shouldn't because thats illegal.
+Educational purposes only!